-A voluntary individual account program would have obvious appeal for many workers, and has been endorsed by some political leaders in Congress and the White House.
+A voluntary individual account program would have obvious appeal for many workers.
 Still, a voluntary program has formidable issues that do not arise under a single, mandatory plan.

 For example, what benefits would participants who stay in traditional Social Security receive?
-Social Security is expected to be unable to pay benefits in full within a few decades, and this raises difficult questions if individual accounts are voluntary.
+Social Security will be unable to pay full benefits within a few decades, and this raises difficult questions if individual accounts are voluntary.
 Should workers who opt out of individual accounts get a scaled-back version of Social Security?
 Should workers be told that the program they choose is subject to unspecified changes?

 In virtually all voluntary proposals to date, a worker's decision about whether to participate in individual accounts is one-time and irrevocable.
 In practice, it seems reasonable to expect that over time the public would insist on having open seasons in which to change their elections.
 Workers could say that they were not properly informed, that circumstances had changed, especially if either Social Security or the individual account plan has been modified in any way.
-This is by no means a fatal flaw of voluntary proposals, but it should be recognized and considered accordingly.
+This is by no means a fatal flaw of voluntary proposals but should be recognized and considered accordingly.

-Some proposals get around this problem by guaranteeing the greater of the benefits under the old and new programs.
+Some proposals avoid this problem by guaranteeing the greater of the benefits under the old and new programs.
 However, this solution adds to benefit costs and complicates program administration.
-It also could encourage workers to invest as aggressively as possible, knowing that they can't lose if the investments turn out badly, unless investment options were severely limited.